wkan17012021/wkan17012021/README.md

-- 🐾 Hi, I’m Will, aka. the Dogue 🐶
+- 🐾 Hello, I’m Will
-- 👀 I’m interested in web and software dev: I have a base knowledge (community-taught and bootcamp-trained) with HTML, CSS, Bootstrap, plain JS, SQL, MongoDB and Python.
+- 👀 I’m interested in web and software dev: I have a base knowledge (community-taught and bootcamp-trained) with HTML, CSS, Bootstrap5, plain JS, Drupal CMS.
 I work for a non-profit in London helping to maintain a Drupal website.
-- 📚 I have been dabbling with wireframe designs, CSS (SASS, Materialize), React, PHP, CMS (WP, Drupal)
+- 📚 I have been learning syntax for SASS and Tailwind CSS, React, twig templating.
 - 💞️ I’m looking to collaborate on open-source projs suitable for newbies
 - 📫 How to reach me: drop me a 🦴 here